Neil Channing

 From 2009 until early 2014, he was a sponsored pro at Blackbeltpoker.com alongside bracelet-winner Richard Ashby.

 On 27 April 2009, Neil launched his new site, Black Belt Poker, that ran as a skin on the iPoker network, which he co-founded with fellow poker pro Nik Persaud.
 Neil also wrote a regular blog on the site and is an active participant in its promotion.

-On 28 February 2014, Black Belt Poker closed its doors for business and ceased trading.
+On 28 February 2014, Black Belt Poker closed for business and ceased trading.

 Neil is well known for backing/staking other players, and had 25 percent in James Akenhead who made the November Nine.
 Neil also sponsored eight players in the summer of 2009 with $20,000 WSOP packages under the Black Belt Poker umbrella.
 Neil played a number of events cashing in five, his biggest score coming in the $40,000 No Limit Hold'em freezeout where he finished 20th for $71,858.

 In 2014 Neil Channing became the official ambassador for Sky Poker.
 Appearing on Sky Poker TV to give live hand analysis, as well as writing blogs and strategy articles for the UK poker site.
 Neil also frequents the Sky Poker cash games, both live and on the virtual felt under the alias 'NCHANNING.'
 In his first few months as the newly appointed ambassador, Channing scored his highest ever finish on Sky Poker, coming second in the UK Online Poker Series (UKOPS) Main Event Bounty Hunter for just over £6000.
 He will continue to support Sky Poker also, at the bi-annual UK Poker Championships which are held at Nottingham based casino, Dusk Till Dawn.